THE sun has been shining and it is starting to feel a bit like summer after the bleak midwinter cold.

 When do the clocks go forward in 2019?

-Make sure to put this date in your diary – the clocks will go forward on Sunday, March 31 at 1am – so that will become 2am.
+The clocks will go forward on Sunday, March 31 at 1am – so that will become 2am.

-While it is still a couple of weeks away, it is best not to lose track of when the clocks will change – you don’t want to be late for any plans on March 31!
+It is best not to lose track of when the clocks will change – you don’t want to be late for any plans on March 31!

 When do the clocks go back in 2019?